JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ### Branch-Related Parameters

-When TeamCity starts a build in a build configuration where [Branch specification](working-with-feature-branches.md) is configured, it adds a branch label to each build.
+When TeamCity starts a build in a build configuration where a [branch specification](working-with-feature-branches.md) is configured, it adds a branch label to each build.
 This logical branch name is also available as a configuration parameter:

 ```XML